Contextualizing Meta-Learning via Learning to Decompose: Learning Contextualized Meta-Model

-Since two similar instances could be annotated from two different aspects in MCT, we propose to identify the concept with both the knowledge of instance and the its corresponding labels only {\em during the model training}.
-In summary, with a bit abuse of notations, we have $\Pr(\hat{y} = y \mid \x, \; \mathcal{S}, \;\Theta)$ equals the weighted sum of concept-wise logits: { }$\upsilon$ selects over $C$ concepts towards an instance-specific probability.
-The index $c$ indicates the influence of the c-th concept.
-Same-class instance-label pairs differentiate possible concepts.
-We implement $\mathbf{FC}$ the same as SCT.
-Denote $\kappa^c_\x\kappa^c_{\x_i}$ as $\kappa^c_{\x,{\x_i}}$ and $\mathbf{Dist}_{L_c}(\phi(\x), \phi(\x_i))$ as $\mathbf{Dist}_c(\x, \x_i)$, we construct { }$\sigma(\cdot)$ is the sigmoid operator. $\tau_{\x,\x_j}$ acts as a soft mask which weakens the influence of a particular comparisons if the $\x_j$ and $\x$ are not in the same concept space.
-With Eq.~\ref{eq:concept2}, the concept for each query instance is selected, and the influence from instances annotated by other concepts is automatically ignored --- comparisons in a task are fully contextualized.
-Parameters in $\nu$ and $\tau_{\x,\x_j}$ are meta-learned.
+$\sigma(\cdot)$ is the sigmoid operator, which squashes the input into [0, 1]. $\tau_{\x,\p_{y'}}$ acts as a soft mask that weakens the influence of a particular comparison if $\p_{y'}$ and $\x$ are not in the same attribute space.
+With Eq.~\ref{eq:attribute2}, the attribute for each query instance is selected, and the influence of instances annotated by other attributes is automatically ignored --- comparisons in a task are fully contextualized.
+Parameters in $\nu$ and $\tau_{\x,\p_{y'}}$ are meta-learned.

-It is notable that the label information is only used to determine the concept during meta-training, whose effects are similar to a kind of privileged information~\cite{Vapnik2009New,Vapnik2015Learning,David2015Unifying}.
-Therefore, instances from different concepts are grouped together, and comparisons in the same concept are leveraged.
-During the deployment, we utilize multiple learned spaces to predict an instance from diverse perspectives.
+Since the label is only used to help determine the attribute during meta-training, whose effects are similar to a kind of privileged information~\cite{Vapnik2009New,Vapnik2015Learning,David2015Unifying}.
+Therefore, instances from different attributes are grouped together, and comparisons in the same attribute are leveraged.
+During the deployment, we evaluate the meta-learned multiple similarity measurements $\phi$ and $\mathcal{L}_C$.
+We use attribute-specific embeddings to predict an instance from diverse perspectives, or check whether they capture the semantic meaning of the corresponding attribute.

+{\bf Summary of Meta Disambiguation.} Based on the discovered multiple maps, {\name} learns to aggregate the influence of latent attributes, \ie, the similarity-based prediction from multiple maps.
+By comparing Eq.~\ref{eq:SAT} and Eq.~\ref{eq:attribute2}, we can see that {\name} is general for SAT and MAT with different definitions for the meta-disambiguation module $\nu$.
+In SAT, support and query instances share the same attribute in both the meta-training and meta-test phases.
+So the ability to infer the latent attribute with $\upsilon(\mathcal{S})$ and weighs multiple learning strategies to obtain a classifier for the query set could be generalized from the meta-training to the meta-test stages.
+While in MAT, benefiting from the decomposed $\upsilon(\mathcal{S}, \x, y)$, we directly use the multiple learned embedding spaces ($\phi$ as well as $\mathcal{L}_C$) to analyze the data after meta-training.